skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of fine chain spread out on the floor.
 A shield rests neatly atop of it, and a hammer is laid across its breast.
 These stacks are not heaped here without purpose.
-These are most likely memorials to the Dwarves who perished in the making of this tunnel.
+These are most likely memorials to the dwarves who perished in the making of this tunnel.

 There are also heaps of other treasure in the room.
 There are very old gold coins here, minted by some long-dead kingdom.
 There are also rough bits of (they assume) valuable ore or rough gems, most likely broken loose and piled here in this chamber.
-It is unclear why the Dwarves, who waged such war for control of the mountain and its riches, would then leave so much behind.
+It is unclear why the dwarves, who waged such war for control of the mountain and its riches, would then leave so much behind.

 > This was never explained to the players, but the idea is that Fiore
 > put a curse on the treasure of the mountain.
-The Dwarves were brave
+The dwarves were brave
 > in the face of this, but also wanted to dodge their punishment if
 > they could.
 They sort of hoped that the curse would only apply to
 > the stuff in this room where the curse was imposed, and that by